nocomplexity/FreeAndOpenMachineLearning/preface.rst

 Everything in this publication presented is with no strings attached.
 So the focus is on openness for machine learning tools, algorithms and knowledge.
 The core focus is outlining core concepts and showing an open machine learning architecture that make machine learning possible for real business use cases.
 And of course this publication is focused  on outlining open source solutions (FOSS) that make it possible to start your machine learning journey.

 The aim of this publication is to enable business IT consultants, IT architects and software developers to get a practical grounding in open machine learning and its business applications.
 No programming and no complex mathematical formulas in this book.
 Showing programming code is on purpose avoided.
 In the references some good open references are given for hands-on tutorials.
-And as add-on to this publication some simple hands-on machine learning tutorials will be published as addendum to the online version.
+And as add-on to this publication some simple hands-on machine learning tutorials are published as addendum to the online version.
 Understanding core concepts of machine learning and using open machine learning technology is possible without coding.

 So this publication enables you to start transforming your organization into an innovative, efficient, and sustainable company for the future using new open machine learning technologies.

 Machine learning is and should not be the exclusive domain commercial companies, data scientists, mathematics, computer scientists or hackers.
 Every business and everyone involved with automation should be able to take advantage of the machine learning techniques and applications available.
-This is possible within the field of machine learning as you will learn in this publication.
+This is possible within the field of machine learning as you learn in this publication.

 Nowadays knowledge is more and more openly shared, thanks to open access, open publication licenses and open source software.
 So everyone can and should benefit from the possibilities that open machine learning frameworks and tools provide.